codesharedot/quantum-resistant-ledger-price/README.md

-# bankera price
+# eternal-token price

-Gets the bankera price with Python (from JSON).
+Gets the eternal-token price with Python (from JSON).

 https://pythonbasics.org